 Sadly, every industry has bad players, including the solar industry.
 Many less-than-reputable installers practice a "bait and switch" kind of approach to leases, offering a low-down payment to get you into a contract.
 This appealing up-front cost is admittedly attractive, but if you look in the fine print, you might notice a mandated escalator after a few years.
 Most reputable solar companies have the option to keep the payment level for the duration of the contract.
 The difference is that you will always know upfront, and never be surprised.

-decade.
+With the 26% ITC coming to an end, going solar now will ensure the biggest and fastest return on your solar investment.
 Contact one of our qualified solar integrators to start your solar project today!